AnnsAnns/RIOT/doc/guides/build-system/debugging_aids.md

 - it would "push out" all bits to the left, with undefined runtime result.
 Here, that happens on architectures with 16-bit integers.
-- `foo` is negative, with implementation defined runtime results.
+- `foo` is negative, with implementation-specific runtime results.

 Using ubsan, these can be caught at runtime.